 Low-cost medical insurance for teenagers and children is available, and can be purchased online from major top-rated companies.
 Affordable health care for young adults is also not expensive.
 These types of plans provide comprehensive medical benefits for at a reasonable cost.
 More than four out of five persons qualify for a federal subsidy or Medicaid, although you do not have to utilize government resources.
 Generally, dependents under age 26 may remain on a parent’s Marketplace plan and the cost of coverage is low.
 Many applicants qualify for plans that either have a $0 monthly premium or cost less than $50 per month.
 CHIP is also a low-cost option that provides outstanding benefits.

 We help you find the best options, so you can easily apply for coverage from the most respected companies.
 The top portion of this page makes it easy for you to enter your zip code so you can compare the top low-cost plans.
 Free quotes can be viewed in a few minutes.
 Typically, about half of all plans can be purchased (or enrolled in) for less than $50 per month.
 Large networks of physicians, specialists, pediatricians, and medical facilities are typically available.
 In household with Medicare-eligible parents, young dependents can select private, Marketplace, or non-Obamacare options.
+The maximum available deductible for 2023 Marketplace plans is $9,100.

 NOTE: For Marketplace plans (this excludes short-term and non-compliant policies), pediatric dental and vision benefits must be offered as an option.
 However, they do not have to be accepted.
 Also, it is possible to qualify for CHIP benefits in a household where the parents’ income excludes them from eligibility.
 Separate private vision and dental plans can be purchased, regardless of the type of medical plan you own.
 Dental plan categories include high and low benefit plans.
 Waiting periods on selected benefits and limited orthodontics coverage is likely.
 Dental discount plans are inexpensive, but include higher out-of-pocket costs.